Charles-Auguste/Monopoly/README.md

   - Minipoly.py, a smaller version of the game (beware of luck spaces !!!)
   - Monopoly.py, the classic one (in French !!)

-### Note : if you want to quit the game, just press (Echap) at any moment of the tour
+### Note : if you want to quit the game, just press (Echap) at any moment of the turn

 Feel free to test everything !!!
 #